vippsas/vipps-recurring-api/vipps-recurring-api-problems.md

 In Recurring API, HTTP responses for errors follow the [RFC 7807](https://www.rfc-editor.org/rfc/rfc7807) standard.

-See [Errors](https://developer.vippsmobilepay.com/docs/common-topics/errors) for more details about the format.
+See [HTTP response codes and errors](https://developer.vippsmobilepay.com/docs/common-topics/errors) for more details about the format.

 API version: 3.0.0.